 German Studies Award

-Funding for the summer semester and full-year programs are due by March 1, 2018.
+Funding for the summer semester and full-year programs were due by March 1, 2018.

-Complete applications include the required departmental form, a recent university transcript, and written confirmation that the student has indeed applied to specific study abroad program (e.g., a confirmation letter from a Study Abroad advisor).
-They should be emailed to firstname.lastname@example.org.
+Complete applications included the required departmental form, a recent university transcript, and written confirmation that the student has indeed applied to specific study abroad program (e.g., a confirmation letter from a Study Abroad advisor).
+Email email@example.com for more details.

 Excel@Carolina: EURO-TAM Program